robertbraeutigam/scan/README.md

 ### Gateway-based Configuration

 Devices may support connecting through "Gateways".
-A "Gateway" is a SCAN "Physical Layer" level software or hardware device that does not necessarily have an "Application Layer" presence, i.e. it may be invisible to the SCAN network, but can present all the devices that connect to it.
+A "Gateway" is a SCAN "" level software or hardware device that does not necessarily have an "Application Layer" presence, i.e. it may be invisible to the SCAN network, but can present all the devices that connect to it.

-In this scenario the software stack on the device that connects through a Gateway maps Physical Layer operations thusly:
+In this scenario the software stack on the device that connects through a Gateway maps  operations thusly:

 * Connections are always made with the Gateway on port 11372 (the same SCAN port as above).
 * All devices are addressed over TCP through the same connection as above.